Movatterモバイル変換

 route map

 TheRhaetian Railway (German:Rhätische Bahn;Italian:Ferrovia retica;Romansh:Viafier retica), abbreviatedRhB, is a Swiss transport company that owns the largest network of all private railway operators inSwitzerland.
-Headquartered inChur,[1] the RhB operates all the railway lines of theSwiss canton ofGrisons, except for the line fromSargans to the cantonal capital, Chur, which are operated bySwiss Federal Railways (SBB CFF FFS), as well as the line fromDisentis/Mustér to theOberalp Pass and further on toAndermatt,Uri, which is operated byMatterhorn Gotthard Bahn (MGB).
+Headquartered inChur,[1] the RhB operates all the railway lines of theSwiss canton ofGrisons, except for the line fromSargans to the cantonal capital, Chur, which is operated bySwiss Federal Railways (SBB CFF FFS), as well as the line fromDisentis/Mustér to theOberalp Pass and further on toAndermatt,Uri, which is operated byMatterhorn Gotthard Bahn (MGB).
 Inaugurated in 1888 and expanded from 1896 onwards in various sections, the RhB network is located almost entirely within Grisons, with one station across theItalian border atTirano.

 The Rhaetian Railway serves a number of major tourist destinations, such asSt.
 Moritz andDavos.
 One of the RhB lines, theBernina Railway, crosses theBernina Pass at 2,254 metres (7,395 ft) above sea level and runs down to Tirano,Lombardy in Italy.